 N. Kıvılcım Yavuz is conducting research on pre-1600 manuscripts at the Kenneth Spencer Research Library.
 Each month she will be writing about a manuscript she has worked with and the current KU Library catalog records will be updated in accordance with her findings.

-The Kenneth Spencer Research Library was gifted the manuscript by Robert T. Aitchison in July 1963, and it is available for consultation at the Library’s Marilyn Stokstad Reading Room when the library is open.
+The Kenneth Spencer Research Library purchased the manuscript from Martin Breslauer, Inc. in November 1964, and it is available for consultation at the Library’s Marilyn Stokstad Reading Room when the library is open.

 - Pierre-Maurice Bogaert et al., Les bibles en français: histoire illustrée du Moyen Age à nos jours.
 Turnhout: Brepols, 1991.
 [KU Libraries]